 Let’s talk about art.

-A natural speaker, Aimee has been invited to lead panel discussions for international fairs, art organisations and galleries as well as given expert analysis on a range of pressing art world topics for publications including Aesthetica, The Art Gorgeous and TRT World news service.
+A natural speaker, Aimee has been invited to lead panel discussions for international fairs, art organisations and galleries such as The Arts Club, Abu Dhabi Art fair and Gazelli Art House, as well as given expert analysis on a range of pressing art world topics for platforms including Aesthetica, The Art Gorgeous and TRT World news service.
+She has also hosted several segments for The Week in Art podcast, including interviews with the Guerrilla Girls and Shirin Neshat.

 Aimee spent several years working in publishing and was the managing editor for Ibraaz’s Visual Culture in the Middle East book series (Uncommon Grounds: New Media and Critical Practices in North Africa and the Middle East, IB Tauris, 2014; Dissonant Archives: Contemporary Visual Culture and Contested Narratives in the Middle East, IB Tauris, 2015; Future Imperfect: Contemporary Art Practices and Cultural Institutions in the Middle East, Sternberg Press, 2016) and also for Hiwa K’s monograph Don’t Shrink Me to the Size of a Bullet (Walther König, 2017).
 She was a contributing writer to the volume African Artists, an expansive survey of 300 modern and contemporary artists who were born, or who have lived, in Africa (Phaidon, 2022).